eslam-gomaa/mysql_secure_installation_Ansible/README.md

 An **Idempotent** Ansible Module that provides the functions of `mysql_secure_installation`

-💎 Change MySQL Root Password - for a list of hosts i.e `localhost`, `127.0.0.1`, `::1`, .etc.
+- Change MySQL Root Password - for a list of hosts i.e `localhost`, `127.0.0.1`, `::1`, .etc.

-💎Remove Anonymous User
+- Remove Anonymous User

-💎Disallow Root Login Remotely
+- Disallow Root Login Remotely

-💎Remove Test Database
+- Remove Test Database

+💎 The Module is **Idempotent** Means that when you run it again, will not re-execute the commands *If the desired state meets the current state*